In this article, we will see

 Where is my Twill

-subdomain of your APP_URL
+path of your APP_URL

 environment variable (defined when you installed Laravel in your /.env